How To Deal With And Ultimately Avoid Negativity Online

-Only a few weeks ago, in the midst of working at home thanks to the pandemic, the thought popped into my head that the jobs both myself and my boyfriend have didn’t exist when we were born.
+Only a few weeks ago, the thought popped into my head that the jobs both myself and my boyfriend have didn’t exist when we were born.
 And what we have to thank for that is the internet, the wonderful world wide web that we often take for granted.
 It allows us to find a gorgeous recipe to cook for date night, lets us order an equally delicious (or even more so) pair of studded, open-toed sandals that we reached for all summer long, and is the main source of income for many, many people around the world.
 On top of that, it allows us to educate ourselves more and more each day, discover new places and even strike up friendships and relationships that may never have happened if it weren’t for a bit of screen time.

 But, along with all of these fabulous things, the internet can be a dark, negative, and very upsetting place.
 One thing that we could all do with is less negativity in our lives, but without putting ourselves in a bubble, away from everything that’s actually happening in the world around us.

 We all know the results of spending time with a negative person.
 You know them, the kind that always finds the worst parts of a situation, who focuses on the worst parts of our daily lives, whose glass is basically almost empty, rather than half full.

 Frankly, they’re exhausting, and their negative feelings can spread as easily as real butter on warm toast.